Exploring Patagonia & Australis Cruise

 You’ll sail through Beagle and Murray channels to reach and disembark in Cape Horn National Park (weather permitting).
 Cape Horn, on Hornos Island, is a sheer, 425-meter (1,394-foot) high rocky promontory at the point where the Atlantic and Pacific oceans merge.
 This mythical place is known as the “End of the Earth”; a visit is a singular privilege.
 The park was declared a World Biosphere Reserve by UNESCO in June 2005.
 In the afternoon, you’ll go ashore in historic Wulaia Bay, once the site of one of the region’s largest aboriginal settlements.
 This area is also renowned for the mesmerizing beauty of its vegetation and geography.
 You’ll walk through a Magellanic forest of Lengas, Coigües, Canelos, ferns and other native vegetation to reach a lookout point.
 (B,L,D)

-Arrival in Ushuaia.
-You’ll disembark at around 8:00 and welcome to Ushuaia!, a charming town on the shores of the Beagle Channel.
+Arrival in Ushuaia, a charming town on the shores of the Beagle Channel.
+You’ll disembark at 8:30 or 9:00am.
 Transfer to your hotel for check in.
-Later, we will go west for a private excursion to Tierra del Fuego National Park.
+Later, you will go west for a private excursion to Tierra del Fuego National Park.
 Created in 1960, this National Park protects 63.000 hectares of the southernmost portion of the Sub Antarctic Forest, from the high Andean steppe and peat bogs, down to the maritime coast of the Beagle Channel.
 You will visit different areas of the park such as Ensenada Bay and Lapataia Bay, and you’ll be able to see two remarkably different ecosystems: the sea-shore and the sub-Antarctic forest which occur together only in a few places on earth and are unique in Argentina.
 Lunch in the park.
-Lodging in Ushuaia at Hotel Tolkeyen or Terrazas del Beagle or similar for three nights.
+Lodging in Ushuaia at Hotel Tolkeyen or Hotel Mil810 or similar for three nights.
 (B,L)

 - Private transfers to and from airports